Cadmus Teaching Chair

 - an off-load of up to four months to work on their project.

-Jordan Persson is bringing mentorship into the 21 st century.
-Persson piloted a web-based video mentorship program for millwrights and machinist apprentices and industry mentors.
+Jordan Persson is bringing mentorship into the 21st century.
+Persson piloted a web-based video mentorship program for millwrights and machinist apprentices, and industry mentors.
 Persson saw an opportunity in technology to make mentorship more convenient – apprentices and industry mentors can meet online.
-Apprentices can receive impartial advice and encouragement that can help them excel in their careers.
+Apprentices can receive impartial advice and encouragement to help them excel in their careers.

-Robin Greig took his love for MakerSpace’s and launched it successfully at SAIT.
-The MakerSpace, located in Thomas Riley, provides campus-wide access to 3D printers, CNC routers, Raspberry Pi computers and Arduino.
-The space provides an environment for creativity and collaboration between students in different programs.
+Robin Greig took his love for MakerSpace and launched it successfully at SAIT.
+The MakerSpace in Thomas Riley provides campus-wide access to 3D printers, CNC routers, Raspberry Pi computers and Arduino.
+The space offers an environment for creativity and collaboration between students in different programs.
 Instructors and students from across campus and in many programs come together as a community to share their expertise, solve problems and create.
 MakerSpaces are not just for the mechanical and technical but for the artistic.

-Darcy Wallace wanted to bring technology into the classroom after observing how each student learns differently.
+After observing how each student learns differently, Darcy Wallace wanted to bring technology into the classroom.
 While some students learn by listening, reading, seeing or doing, some need to be able to interact with their learning materials with technology.
-Wallace made sure that visual and experiential learning didn’t get left behind by creating a suite of augmented reality tools – animations, illustrations, video tutorials and three-dimensional exploded views – that students could launch with their smartphones.
+Wallace ensured that visual and experiential learning didn’t get left behind by creating a suite of augmented reality tools – animations, illustrations, video tutorials and three-dimensional exploded views – that students could launch with their smartphones.

 - 2015/16 - Mick McGowan - School of Construction